 During these years the Roman Empire continued to expand both in the east and west.
 Galatia was developed in Asia Minor and western north Africa became a client kingdom.
 In 23 B.C, Augustus visited Gaul and was helping to direct a campaign in Spain when his weak constitution failed him, he fell ill, and nearly died.
 Now believing he had to reorganize the governmental structure further, Augustus resigned from his consular posts.
 But he retained authority over his provinces and had himself granted imperium maius, which placed him above all provincial governors.
 Augustus was also designated as tribune of the people that same year.

+Both of these titles carried authority without office – novel in the history of Roman governance.
 During the teens B.C, we see Augustus establishing a civil service for the first time in Roman history.
 The beneficiaries of this expansion of government were the knights who occupied the position of a middle class – professionals who were willing to do work patricians saw as beneath them but more educated and capable than the plebs.
 As Max Weber has told us, bureaucracy is a dangerous thing; too structured to be efficient and fundamentally wasteful.
 Still, bureaucracies are stabilizing forces in society that operate separately from the politics around them.
 Augustus’ bureaucracy would manage the business of Rome for hundreds of years.